skybet/skybet.github.io/_posts/2015-11-26-is-client-side-rendering-ready-for-the-big-time.md

     We are specifically looking at the way a component based UI could work using a technology like React, but the other frameworks mentioned are equally capable at working in this way.

 [^2]:
-    As we are specifically looking at React the component lifecycle could be used to empower smart components which know how to fetch and update their own state from dedicated enpoints - an approach that is ineffecient and difficult to implement cleanly when using React's server side rendering capability.
+    As we are specifically looking at React the component lifecycle could be used to empower smart components which know how to fetch and update their own state from dedicated endpoints - an approach that is inefficient and difficult to implement cleanly when using React's server side rendering capability.